walid1921/GroomGrid/README.md

 1. **Authentication:**

-   - New users can only sign up within the application (to guarantee that only actual barbershop employees can get accounts).
+   - New users can only sign up within the application (to guarantee that only actual company employees can get accounts).
    - Users can upload an avatar, update their name, and change their password.

 2. **Services:**